AnonymousSubmissions/VGG2ResNet101/README.md

 ## Test

-- To test the speed of VGG16 and ResNet101
+- To test the speed of VGG16 and ResNet101 on TitanX.

 ```
 cd $VGG2ResNet101